 Taxpayers in Nevada enjoy one of the most tax-friendly environments in the country.
 There is no state income tax in Nevada.
-Instead, the state collects most of its revenue through sales taxes, sin taxes on alcohol and cigarettes and taxes on the casino and hotel industries.
-While the Silver State has the one of the highest combined state and average local sales tax rates (8.14%), its average property tax rate is lower than the national average.
+Instead, the state collects most of its revenue through sales taxes, "sin" taxes on alcohol and cigarettes as well as taxes on the casino and hotel industries.
+While the Silver State has the one of the highest combined state and average local sales tax rates (8.23%), its average property tax rate is lower than the national average.

 Nevada Income Taxes